-But coming back to Ai Weiwei – he continuous the exploration of the Chinese historical objects.
+But coming back to Ai Weiwei, he continues the exploration of the Chinese historical objects.
 With his subversive wit, the artist adapts objects from the Chinese material canon going back to antiquity, twisting traditional meanings toward new purposes.
-Ai Weiwei focuses attention on questions of looting and repatriation, while extending his ongoing exploration of the ‘fake’ and the copy in relation to the original.
-He states that each piece is “a copy of an original, but not an exact copy – something that has its own sensitive layer of languages, which are different, and that bears the mark of our time.”
+Ai Weiwei focuses attention on questions of looting and repatriation while extending his ongoing exploration of the “fake” and the copy in relation to the original.
+He states that each piece is

 The 12 bronze Zodiac Heads stand on bronze columns.
 Each animal head measures approximately 4 feet high and 3 feet wide.
 The animal heads on their columns reach between 9.8 and 12 feet high, with each one weighing approximately 800 lbs.
-Circle of Animals / Zodiac Heads is the centerpiece of a global, multi-year touring exhibition that will be presented in the United States, Europe, and Asia.
-Now you can see it in the Ringling Museum of Art.
+Circle of Animals / Zodiac Heads is the centerpiece of a global, multi-year touring exhibition that was presented in the United States, Europe, and Asia.
 The artist also created a smaller copy of the heads in gold which also travels around the world.
 They have been shown at nearly 40 sites, and together they are Weiwei’s most viewed work of art.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!